XRPLF/xrpl-dev-portal/content/rippled.md

 ### Markers and Pagination ###

 Some methods return more data than can efficiently fit into one response.
 When there are more results than contained, the response includes a `marker` field.
 You can use this to retrieve more pages of data across multiple calls.
-In each subsequent request, pass the `marker` value from the previous response in order to resume resume from the point where you left off.
+In each subsequent request, pass the `marker` value from the previous response in order to resume from the point where you left off.
 If the `marker` is omitted from a response, then you have reached the end of the data set.

 The format of the `marker` field is intentionally undefined.
 Each server can define a `marker` field as desired, so it may take the form of a string, a nested object, or another type.
 Different servers, and different methods provided by the same server can have different `marker` definitions.
 Each `marker` is ephemeral, and may not work as expected after 10 minutes.